aiven/aiven-docs/docs/platform/howto/migrate-services-cloud-region.md

 new region.
 The migration includes the DNS update for the named service to point to the new region.
 Most of the services have usually no service interruption expected.
-However, for services like PostgreSQL®, MySQL®, and Redis®\*, it may cause a short interruption (5 to 10 seconds) in service while the DNS changes are propagated.
+However, for services like PostgreSQL®, MySQL®, and Caching, it may cause a short interruption (5 to 10 seconds) in service while the DNS changes are propagated.

 The short interruption does not include potential